tomsch420/probabilistic_model/doc/template_modelling.md

 Reasoning over dynamic worlds is often done by template models, such as the [Hidden Markov Model (HMM)](https://en.wikipedia.org/wiki/Hidden_Markov_model).
 The HMM is the most prominent instance of applying factor mathematics to probabilistic models.
-Long story short, the [chain rule](https://en.wikipedia.org/wiki/Chain_rule_(probability)) combined with [conditional independence](https://en.wikipedia.org/wiki/Conditional_independence) allows for probabilistic graphical models to be (efficiently) expanded over dynamic domains, such as time.
+Long story short, the [chain rule](https://en.wikipedia.org/wiki/Chain_rule_(probability)) combined with [truncated independence](https://en.wikipedia.org/wiki/Conditional_independence) allows for probabilistic graphical models to be (efficiently) expanded over dynamic domains, such as time.

 Doing so with complex random variables which distribution is described by a probabilistic circuit also allows for dynamic expansions.